KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/testing.md

 ### Features

-Features tested manually using UI:
+Features tested manually using UI, with correct and incorrect entries:
 - New user signup
 - Existing user login
 - Setting timer values